cloudartisan/lexo/README.md

 ```

 This will install the [scc (Sloc, Cloc and Code)](https://github.com/boyter/scc) tool, which provides accurate code counting with support for many languages and smart handling of exclusion patterns.

+### Whatlanggo

+The `--lang` and `--lang-name` features use the [whatlanggo](https://github.com/abadojack/whatlanggo) library for language detection, which supports over 80 languages.
+This dependency is managed through Go modules and doesn't require separate installation.

 ## Development